BrightLedSigns/LedSign/LedSign::M500.md

         #
         #
         $sign->sendQueue(device => "COM3");
+    ```

+    Example of using the slot parameter CORRECTLY

+    ```perl
+        # CORRECT EXAMPLE
         #
         # example of using the slot parameter CORRECTLY
         #   since these slots are in consecutive order (3, then 4), neither will
         #   be erased
         #
-        #   also, if the sign already had messages in slots 0, 1, or 2, they will continue
+        #   also, if the sign already had messages in slots 0, 1, or 2, they
-        #   to be shown.
+        #   will continue to be shown.
         #
         #   however, any message running on the sign with a message slot higher
         #   than 4 would have been erased